minhtran-q/kafka-knownledge/README.md

   <summary>Transactional Guarantee</summary>
   <br/>

   Transactional Guarantee ensures _exactly-once_ processing on multiple topic-partitions and also supports _exactly-once_ across multiple producer sessions even when the producer is restarted multiple times.
-To archive Transactional Guarantee we need to configure `transactional.id`, `acks` & `isolation.level`.
+To archive Transactional Guarantee we need to configure `transactional.id` & `isolation.level`.

   `transactional.id`